 It’s usually created using an advanced cutting table in as little as 24 hours, which allows for changes and further exploration before making a final decision.
 Putting in the design work early in the process saves time and money in the long run.

 The rapid prototype phase can be a time to experiment, with the eventual goal of finalizing the design.
 Pay close attention to materials, how the design will affect production time, how easy it will be to construct and fulfill the package, opportunities for bundle packaging, and of course, the eventual cost of shipping.
+Rapid prototyping for packaging can be the solution you’ve been looking for.

 Fulfillment & Protection